datahappy1/dummy_file_generator/README.md

 ## Dummy .csv or .flat files generator in Python 3

 This tool is able to generate dummy csv or flat txt files based on the configuration settings you setup for your project(s).
+It consumes arguments to define #####projectname ( based on the projectname, the correct settings from config.json are loaded ) , #####filename defining the output file name, #####filesize to define the needed file size of the output file and an optional argument defining the output files location in case it's different then the default location in /generated_files/..

 ### How to setup a project in this tool